mii-chan/MIIScrollableViews/README.md

 ![MIIScrollableViews Demo](https://github.com/mii-chan/MIIScrollableViews/blob/media/demo.gif)

 ## About
-`MIIScrollableViews` makes it much easier to manage and add gestures to UIViews inside UIScrollView.
+`MIIScrollableViews` makes it much easier to manage UIViews in UIScrollView.
+Also supports various types of gestures (Tap, Double Tap, Pan, Pinch and Long Press).

+(* If you are using RxSwift, please check [RxMIIScrollableViews](https://github.com/mii-chan/RxMIIScrollableViews) as well)

 ## Requirements
 * iOS 8.0+